XemmeXServices/pico_uikit/README.md

 ## Ambitions

  * Complete the navbar to include the dropdown menu from UI Kit, pulling from subpages.
+Works for one submenu.
  * Complete the sidebar navigation to pull from pages/subpages.
  * Sticky Footer
  * Create a front-end editor using off-canvas and [Markdown Editor](http://getuikit.com/docs/addons_markdownarea.html), incorporating user roles and rights from [Pico Users](https://github.com/nliautaud/pico-users)